Fitbit Versa 2 vs. Versa Lite: Which is right for you?

 - Amazon Alexa

-Depending on your wants/needs, these missing features will either be deal-breakers or have no impact on your buying decision.
+Depending on your needs, these missing features will either be deal-breakers or have no impact on your buying decision whatsoever.
 If it's the former, the Versa 2 is the better fit and still provides a lot of value for its price.
-However, if you fall into the latter camp, you can save yourself quite a few bucks, pick up the Versa Lite, and get a great experience while keeping some extra cash in your wallet.
+However, if you fall into the latter camp, you might find yourself leaning toward the Versa Lite.
+You'll enjoy a wonderful wearable experience that does not include paying for features you won't use or need.

 Fitbit was smart about the corners it cut with the Versa Lite.
-It doesn't feel like a lesser version of the Versa 2, just one that's more accessible for people with tighter budgets.
-Both of these watches are great, and no matter which one you end up choosing, you're in for a real treat.
+It doesn't feel like a lesser version of the Versa 2, just one that's geared toward people looking for a simpler experience.
+Once upon a time, the Versa Lite was significantly cheaper than the Versa 2.
+Now that both of these watches have aged, their price tags are closer than ever before.
+Both of these watches are pretty great, and no matter which one you end up choosing, you're in for a real treat.

 For people that want a powerful smartwatch with one of the best fitness/health tracking platforms on the market, the Fitbit Versa 2 is a phenomenal gadget.
 It does all of the great Fitbit stuff we've come to expect, in addition to offering things like local music storage, Alexa, Fitbit Pay, and more.